-The sooner you start investing, the longer your money can work for you.
-Investing regularly can also make a positive difference over time, a concept known as dollar-cost averaging,
+One of the basics of mutual funds is that the sooner you start investing, the longer your money can work for you.
+Investing regularly can also make a positive difference over time, a concept known as dollar-cost averaging.

 Dollar cost averaging is a method of investing that helps reduce the risks of market timing by investing a fixed amount at regular intervals.
 When prices are low, your investment purchases more shares.
 When prices rise, you purchase fewer shares.
 Over time, the average cost of your shares will usually be lower than the average price of those shares.
 It does not assure a profit or protect against losses in a declining market.
 However, over longer periods of time it can be an effective means of accumulating shares.
 Investors should consider their ability to continue investing through periods of low market prices.

-The first step in investing in mutual funds is to determine your goal(s).
+The first step in understanding the basics of mutual fund investments is to determine your goal(s).
 Then, evaluate your risk tolerance and eliminate funds that don’t align.
 Once you have a list of funds that meet your goals and risk tolerance, review their prospectus to ensure the funds' investment objective and risk level meets your individual investment goals.
-A financial advisor can help you evaluate your goals and risk tolerance and select the appropriate funds that fit your needs and situation.
+An Ameriprise financial advisor can help you evaluate your goals and risk tolerance and select the appropriate funds that fit your needs and situation.

-An Ameriprise financial advisor can help you evaluate performance factors for mutual funds, including:
+An Ameriprise financial advisor can help you understand performance factors for mutual funds, including:

 - Past performance: While historical performance is not a guarantee of future results, understanding fund’s previous performance provides valuable context – including its performance during market highs and lows.